omonimus1/blog-jade-rubick/content/posts/2021-04-30--the-rule-of-eight-for-strong-decision-making-meetings/index.md

 <re-img src="eight.jpg"></re-img>

+## An example of how meetings typically evolve towards dysfunction

 A common example that illustrates this point is what happens with a company's main leadership group.
 I've seen this happen a few times now:

 *   You start with a small leadership team of four or five people.